 Supplemental death benefits coverage offers your survivors additional protection against the unexpected loss of income if you die.
-These supplemental benefits are in addition to those provided under the Death and Disability Plan or group term life coverage.
+If you apply and are approved, these supplemental benefits are in addition to those provided under the Death and Disability Plan or Term Life Plan.

-Supplemental death benefits coverage is not the same as the survivor's pension or the salary continuation benefit; the benefits it provides are in addition to other death benefits provided under the plan.
+Supplemental death benefits coverage is not the same as the survivor's pension or the salary continuation benefit; the benefits provided by supplemental death benefits are in addition to other death benefits provided under the plan.